RobinSchfr/Lightning-control-for-Nanoleaf/README.md

 	- add/remove specific colors
 	- rearrange the order of the colors
 - create 10 color shades based on one color with one click
+- set a secondary color for a color palette

 ## Setup guide
 ### Hints